Pycnanthemum muticum: Description

-The flowers of Pycnanthemum muticum are small and densely packed into heads, but surrounded by large silvery colored bracts.
+The flowers of Pycnanthemum muticum are small and densely packed into heads but surrounded by large silvery colored bracts.
 They are mostly located at the ends of the stems, but a few will be found in the joints of the leaves and stems (the axils).
 The tiny petals are pink to white in color.
-The flowering heads measure 8–15 millimeters in width and may bloom from July to September.
+The flowering heads measure 8-15 mm in width and may bloom from July to September.

-It it an intensely fragrant plant that strongly smells like the stereotypical mint genus.
+It is an intensely fragrant plant that strongly smells like the stereotypical mint genus.
 Plant colonies slowly expand and are long-lived.

 Taxonomy

-Pycnanthemum muticum was given its first scientific description in 1803 by André Michaux who named it Brachystemum muticum.
-In 1806 it was moved to Pycnanthemum with its present name by Christiaan Hendrik Persoon.
-An additional move was proposed by John Kunkel Small and Anna Murray Vail using the work of Nathaniel Lord Britton in 1893 naming it Koellia mutica, but this is generally regarded as a taxonomic synonym.

-As of 2024 Pycnanthemum muticum is listed as the correct name by Plants of the World Online, World Flora Online, and the USDA Natural Resources Conservation Service PLANTS database.
+Pycnanthemum muticum was given its first scientific description in 1803 by André Michaux, who named it Brachystemum muticum.
+In 1806, it was moved to Pycnanthemum with its present name by Christiaan Hendrik Persoon.
+An additional move was proposed by John Kunkel Small and Anna Murray Vail using the work of Nathaniel Lord Britton in 1893, naming it Koellia mutica, but this is generally regarded as a taxonomic synonym.
+As of 2024, Pycnanthemum muticum is listed as the correct name by Plants of the World Online, World Flora Online, and the USDA Natural Resources Conservation Service PLANTS database.

 Names

-Pycnanthemum is a compound word composed of Greek word pyknos has the meaning of "dense", "tight", or "close-packed" combined with anthos meaning flower.
-The species name, muticum, is botanical Latin meaning blunt.
-From its appearance and a common name for the genus it is called "clustered mountain mint".
-It is also given the common name "short-toothed mountain mint", "hairy mountain-mint", or simply "mountain mint".
-However, the name "mountain mint" is often used as the common name for the genus or for other species in it such as Pycnanthemum virginianum.
+Pycnanthemum is a compound word composed of the Greek words pyknos (meaning "dense", "tight", or "close-packed") and anthos (meaning "flower").
+The species name, muticum, is botanical Latin meaning "blunt".
+From its appearance and a common name for the genus, it is called "clustered mountain mint".
+It has also been given the common names "short-toothed mountain mint", "hairy mountain-mint", or simply "mountain mint"; however, the name "mountain mint" is often used as the common name for the genus or for other species in it such as Pycnanthemum virginianum.

 Range and habitat

-This species is found in scattered locations from Florida to Maine on the east coast of the United states and as far west as Texas and Michigan.
-It is most common in the eastern US in Appalachian Mountains, in the eastern half of Pennsylvania, New Jersey, Connecticut, Massachusetts, Vermont, and New Hampshire.
-To the west it is also quite common in Arkansas and Louisiana.
+This species is found in scattered locations from Florida to Maine on the east coast of the United States and as far west as Texas and Michigan.
+It is most common in the eastern US in the Appalachian Mountains, in the eastern half of Pennsylvania, New Jersey, Connecticut, Massachusetts, Vermont, and New Hampshire.
+To the west, it is also quite common in Arkansas and Louisiana.

 Pycnanthemum muticum may be found growing wild in woods, swamps, thickets, or fields, usually on moist, freely draining soils.